 Maintain the area around the hot tub, to ensure that you and your swimmers can have easy access to enjoy your hot tub.
 Sweep a clear path to the hot tub, remove any obstacles out of the way, and trim any weeds or shrubs.

 Check Everything Again

 Now that you have cleaned the inside of the tub, and e plumbing and checked the filter and other equipment, it is time to turn on your hot tub!
 Make sure the Ozonators functioning properly.
 Verify that the buttons on the control panel are responding.
 Check that the hot tub jets are working and water is coming out.

 PH balance and treatment

 Test the chlorine PH and alkalinity.
 For a healthy hot tub, the free chlorine level should be between 1.0 and 3.0 parts per million (ppm).
 The Centers for Disease Prevention and Control recommends pH 7.2–7.8 for hot tubs.
-Keeping the pH level in this range helps prevent recreational water illnesses and infections, such as diarrhea, gastrointestinal, skin, ear, respiratory, eye, neurologic and wound infections.
+Keeping the pH level in this range helps prevent recreational water illnesses and infections, such as diarrhea, and gastrointestinal, skin, ear, respiratory, eye, neurologic, and wound infections.
 Also, be sure to shock the water with 1/2 cup of Spa Shock.
 Do not use more spa shock than is recommended, as an overdose of spa shock will damage the finish or spa cover.
 Then add sanitizer.